Wondering what to do when you can’t sleep after head injury? Quality sleep offers many important benefits to brain injury patients.

 How to Treat Sleep Problems after Head Injury

-There are many options available to help you get healthy sleep again.
-But, before we dig in to those, there is one thing you should not be doing:
+There are many options that can help you get healthy sleep again after head injury.
+But, before we discuss those, there is one treatment you should not be use:

 Do NOT use over-the-counter sleep aids.